VATSALVARSHNEY108/B.O.I.-MARK-2/docs/UNIFIED_AI_UPGRADE_SUMMARY.md

 ### Example 2: Greeting
 ```
 You: hi
 🤖 Good day, Boss!
-VATSAL AI at your service.
+BOI (Barely Obeys Instructions) at your service.
 How may I assist you today?
 ```

 ### Example 3: Task Command